Surrogacy in Canada

-A Surrogacy Agreement must respect the AHR Act and provincial and territorial laws, so depending on where the surrogate mother and intended parents live, the surrogacy arrangement may be significantly different (or impossible altogether).
+A Surrogacy Agreement must respect the AHR Act and provincial and territorial laws, so depending on where the surrogate and intended parents live, the surrogacy arrangement may be significantly different (or impossible altogether).

 Canadian law is very explicit, and is regulated by the Assisted Human Reproduction Act.
 The act explicitly places the following constraints on surrogacy in Canada.
 The act explicitly places the following constraints on surrogacy in Canada:

-In short, a surrogate mother can only be repaid for out-of-pocket costs if they are directly related to the surrogacy and usually when a receipt is attached.
-For instance, a surrogate mother may be repaid for loss of work wages if a doctor certifies, in writing, that bed rest is necessary for her health and/or the health of the embryo or fetus.
-However, costs related to the surrogacy also depend on each surrogate mother’s situation.
+In short, a surrogate can only be repaid for out-of-pocket costs if they are directly related to the surrogacy and usually when a receipt is attached.
+For instance, a surrogate may be repaid for loss of work wages if a doctor certifies, in writing, that bed rest is necessary for her health and/or the health of the embryo or fetus.
+However, costs related to the surrogacy also depend on each surrogate’s situation.
 Likewise it is illegal for professional services that would manage your surrogacy program or recruit a woman to become your surrogate.

 Starting and managing your surrogacy in Canada…